OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

   ...
     CurrentWatts=641 AveWatts=480

-Notice some incorrect power and CPU load values:
+Notice some potentially incorrect power and CPU load values:

 * bug_17759_: scontrol show node shows CurrentWatts and CPULoad greater than zero for nodes that are powered off (fixed in 24.08).
 * Beware that the Slurm bug_9956_ states: *RAPL plugin: incorrect \*Watts and ConsumedEnergy values*.